hs7t/som-place/README.md

 # Supremely Uncomfortable Place (70)

-Supremely Uncomfortable Place is one of the scenes in the [Summer Of Making](https://summer.hackclub.com/) [Grand Survey Expedition](https://summer.hackclub.com/s), a collaborative point and click game
+Supremely Uncomfortable Place is one of the scenes in the [Summer Of Making](https://summer.hackclub.com/) [Grand Survey Expedition](https://summer.hackclub.com/s), a collaborative point and click game.

 ## What’s there?
 - meet Rob, an awkward rock!